A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Introduction

 \subsection{Scope and contributions}

-This paper summarizes all the challenges (both the technical and economical), which have been posing hurdles in adopting fog computing, along with the relevant contributions and future research directions in realizing real-time fog computing applications.
+This paper summarizes the technical, non-functional and economic challenges, which have been posing hurdles in adopting fog computing.
+The paper also summarizes the relevant academic and industrial contributions in addressing these challenges and provides future research directions in realizing real-time fog computing applications.
+The contributions of the paper are: